utshomax/postman-docs/src/pages/docs/postman-flows/concepts/selecting-information.md

 ---
-title: "Select information"
+title: "Select information with the Select block"
 updated: 2023-05-24
 ---

+API requests often return a lot of information.
+In many cases, when using the information to perform a task, only some values are used.
+This is where the **Select** block is useful for picking one value at a time to work with.

 ## Contents

 * [Selecting information using the Select block](#selecting-information-using-the-select-block)
 * [Using the results](#using-the-results)

-API requests often return a lot of information.
-In many cases, when using the information to perform a task, only some values are used.
-This is where the **Select** block is useful for picking one value at a time to work with.

 ## Selecting information using the Select block